niuers/Distributed-System-Design-Review/Caching.md

 In those scenarios you have to consider relying fully on database caching, adding aggressive expirations to the cached data, or reworking your application’s logic to avoid the issue (e.g. instead of DELETE FROM a WHERE..., retrieve all the items which match the criteria, invalidate the corresponding cache rows and then delete the rows by their primary key explicitly).

+## Cache Disadvantages
+1. Memory size is limited and can become unacceptablely large
+1. Synchronization/Consistency: Need to maintain consistency between caches and the source of truth such as the database through cache invalidation.
+1. Durability: Cache invalidation is a difficult problem, there is additional complexity associated with when to update the cache.
+1. Need to make application changes such as adding Redis or memcached.
+2. Only work for IO bound applications ?
+3. Scalability?